Boy Scouts welcome first transgender member

 MAPLEWOOD, N.J.
-(AP) — A New Jersey boy has become the first openly transgender member of the Boy Scouts.
+(AP) — A New Jersey boy has become the first openly transgender member of the Boy Scouts one week after the Boy Scouts of America changed its policy to allow transgender children to join the organization.

+“I am accepted,” Joe Maldonado said Tuesday night as he put on a Cub Scout uniform.

-The Record reports (http://bit.ly/2lqlgPh ) 9-year-old Joe Maldonado put on a Cub Scout uniform and joined Pack 20 in Essex County on Tuesday following a decision by Boy Scouts of America to allow transgender scouts.
+The Record reported (http://bit.ly/2lqlgPh ) the 9-year-old joined Pack 20 in Maplewood following the organization’s decision to allow transgender scouts.
 Maldonado, who was born a girl, was banned from a Cub Scout group in Secaucus.

-He said it was fun and he was proud because he was accepted.

-The Boy Scouts changed their policy of referring to the gender on birth certificates to determine eligibility last week after Maldonado’s story gained national attention.

 Most Read Stories